/

 Situated on 2.5 acres with large grassy lawns, surrounded by shady trees, it makes the perfect place to come with kids.
 Let the children roam, visit the chickens or kick a ball while you enjoy some well need r and r in the beer garden.
 If it’s winter, sit by the fire, get cosy and enjoy the friendly banter of the bar staff and locals.

-The Apollonian also offers budget accomodation in some historic railways barracks also relocated from Maryborough in the 1980s.
+The Apollonian also offers budget accomodation in some historic railways barracks relocated from Maryborough in the 1980s.

-Fo more information about the menu and events at the Apollonian Hotel click here.
+For more information about the menu and events at the Apollonian Hotel click here.

 19 Laguna Street, Boreen Point